 A super contribution is money that’s deposited into your super account, either as an ongoing payment or as a one-off.
 Usually made by you or your employer.

 What is the superannuation guarantee?

 Your employer is required to contribute 11% of your before-tax income into a super fund.
 These payments are known as super guarantee (SG) contributions (also known as employer super contribution), and they form the foundation of your super.
 You can find more information on the superannuation guarantee page.

 Employer super contributions are taxed at a lower rate than most income tax brackets, so it’s important to provide your tax file number (TFN) to your super fund to avoid extra tax being taken out.
 You’ll also need to provide your TFN if you want to make any personal super contributions.

 How can I make other contributions into my super?

-In addition to your SG contributions, you can also contribute more money to your super account in the form of personal contributions.
+In addition to your SG contributions, you can also contribute more money to your super account in the form of voluntary contributions.
 You can make these contributions using either before-tax or after-tax money.
 In many cases, they’re taxed at a lower rate than your income, so they can be a good way to build your retirement fund while being tax-efficient.